Reusable KYC

 }'

-Donor also needs to enrich any new applicant profiles with email addresses moving forward, while recipient needs to make sure applicant email addresses are passed through to Sumsub when SDK is initialised.
+Donor also needs to enrich any new applicant profiles with email addresses moving forward, while the recipient needs to make sure applicant email addresses are passed through to Sumsub when SDK is initialised.

 Both donor and recipient can do this by simply passing through an email address when the SDK is initialised.
 To do so, they can generate an access token with the email address.